opendp/opendp/docs/source/user/utilities/accuracy/index.rst

 There is another example of building a confidence interval at the end of the page.

-You can generally plug the distribution (laplace or gaussian), scale, accuracy and alpha into the following statement to interpret these functions:
+You can generally plug the distribution (Laplace or Gaussian), scale, accuracy and alpha into the following statement to interpret these functions:

 .. code-block:: python